asamy/ksm/README.md

 physically contiguous, otherwise if you enable interrupts by yourself, you might cause havoc if a preemption happens.
-- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so if any kind of stack probing functions will most likely fail.
+- Calling a Kernel function inside the Host can be dangerous, especially because the Host stack is different, so any kind of stack probing functions will most likely fail.
 - Single stepping `vmresume` or `vmlaunch` is invaluable, the debugger will never give you back control, for obvious reasons.
+If you want that behavior, then rather set a breakpoint on whatever `vcpu->ip` is set to.
 - Virtualization Exceptions (#VE) will not occur if:
 	1. The processor is delivering another exception
 	2. The `except_mask` inside `ve_except_info` is set to non-zero value.